|Name:||Prof. Erik Moody|

 Millin, P.M., Moody, E.W., & Riccio, D.C.
 (2001).
 Interpretations of Retrograde Amnesia: Old Problems Redux.
 Nature Reviews Neuroscience, 2(1), 68-70.

-Most recently I have been investigating the use of Learning Analytical technology in higher education.
-The emerging field of Learning Analytics is harnessing the power of technology and data to improve learning outcomes.
-As a member of the Online Academic Analytic Initiative OAAI, a Marist based effort to investigate the use of Learning Analytic technology in higher education, I contributed to a multi-institution effort to study the effectiveness of early alerts and interventions in college students.
-Recently we have entered into a collaborative effort with Acrobatiq Inc., which will use their Adaptive Courseware platform to investigate the use early alerts a means to improve student performance and retention among other techniques intended to improve student outcomes.
+As a member of the Online Academic Analytic Initiative OAAI, a Marist based effort to investigate the use of Learning Analytic technology in higher education, I contributed to a multi-institution effort to study the effectiveness of early alerts and interventions in college students with a goal of improving learning outcomes.

 Moody E., Regan J., Lauría E., Jayaprakash S., Baron J., (May, 2014) Open Academic Analytics Initiative, a Lesson Learned, Poster presentation.
 26th Meeting of the Association of Psychological Science May 2014, San Francisco, Ca.